cgagner/vscode-moos-ivp-editor/README.md

 * [ ] Control-click should on include should be the same as 'Go To Definition'.
       Includes currently have an underline because they are links.
 They should probably be definitions.
+* [ ] Need to update client to look for release version of application and to use the OS and ARCH.